Removing a car’s front seat is a much simpler procedure, whether replacing the seat cushion, seat occupancy sensor, or the whole front seat.

 Reinstall the seat in reverse order.

-Check the wires under the seat especially the yellow connector.
-This is the wire for the weight sensor mounted in the seat and sometimes the sensor for the seat belt buckle.
+Check the wires under the seat, especially the yellow connector.
+This is the wire for the weight sensor mounted in the seat and sometimes the seat belt buckle sensor.
 Having these wires disconnected can trigger the airbag light.
-You will need to use an Airbag SRS Scanner to read the codes and reset them if necessary.
+If necessary, you must use an Airbag SRS Scanner.
+The YOUCANIC Full System Scanner can read and clear fault codes from the Airbag module.